Diligence International LLC

-The Company is a controller for the purposes of processing Your Data under your retainer with us and is responsible for all personal data received and held by the Company.
-We have appointed a data protection leader (DPL) who is responsible for overseeing questions in relation to this notice.
-If you have any questions about this notice, including any requests to exercise Your legal rights, please contact the DPL using the details set out below:
+The Company is the controller and responsible for this website.
+We have appointed a data protection leader (DPL) who is responsible for overseeing questions in relation to this policy.
+If you have any questions about this policy, including any requests to exercise Your legal rights, please contact the DPL using the details set out below:

 Full name of legal entity: Diligence International LLC